 Many of us punch the clock for decades dreaming of the moment when we finally can retire.
 But what happens if you retire only to find that post-work life is less thrilling than you imagined?

-Following are seven things you can do if you regret retirement.
+Following are some things you can do if you regret retirement.

 Perhaps the best cure for missing work is to dip your toes back into water by landing a part-time job.